zapabob/ROCm/README.md

 ##### Users without PCIe atomic support must set HSA_ENABLE_SDMA=0

 Some GPUs will work with ROCm if they do not support PCIe atomics.
 However, these cards cannot use SDMA functionality.
-The Hawaii based ASICs are the only GPUs supported that do not have PCIe atomics.

 #### Closed source components